Home

 Traditionally, requiring students to write about the cause and effect relationships that are in a book is a task that most students find quite boring.
 By using this uniquely shaped Cause and Effect Tree Book Report Project, your students will be branching out to write about these elements of their books.

-This uniquely shaped book report project contains four worksheet templates that assemble into a tree with six branches.
+This uniquely shaped book report project contains 3 worksheet templates that assemble into a tree with six branches.
 The finished cause and effect project measures 13 inches in width and 17 inches in height.

 These finished tree book report projects will make a unique and eye catching classroom display of your students' work.